How to Plan a Campervan or Motorhome Trip in Australia

 The farther you get from the city, the

 more you will pay for fuel.
-In 2008, I paid anything from
+I paid anything from

 to pay considerably more for fuel than you would to drive